Iretha/design-patterns/src/com/smdev/creational/singleton/README.md

 ## What problems does it solve?
 Restricts the instantiation of a class to one "single" instance.
 This is useful when exactly one object is needed to coordinate actions across the system.

+**Best thread-safe implementation is via enums.**

 ## When to use it?
 - To ensure that there is only one instance of an object in the whole application and you want to provide global access/ entry point to it.